 Dunskey is a relaxing place to while away the hours and there are many seats through the garden for you to sit in tranquility with only the birds, bees and squirrels for company.
 Or if you prefer more active garden exploration then take a stroll by the lochs or try out our unique hedge maze!
 Round your trip off with a visit to the Seasons Tearoom which has a great reputation for freshly prepared food.Don't miss:

 - A tour with the gardener, every Wednesday at 11.30am

-- Dunskey is home to the National Collection of Clianthus and Sutherlandia - these are at their best in April.
+- Dunskey is home to the National Collection of Clianthus, Nicotiana and Sutherlandia.

-- Flaming June is here.
-Plants of the month: Astrantia 'Roma', Crinodendron hookerianum, Clemantis 'Broughton Star', Buddleja colvilei 'Kewensis', Magnolia sieboldiana, Pelargonium, Lilium and Abutilon species and cultivars.
+- Flaming June: Plants of the month: Astrantia 'Roma', Crinodendron hookerianum, Clemantis 'Broughton Star', Buddleja colvilei 'Kewensis', Magnolia sieboldiana, Pelargonium, Lilium and Abutilon species and cultivars.
 Come quickly before it is all over!

-- The Drymis is in full flower beside the magnolia - a sight to behold!
+- In May/June the Drymis is in full flower beside the magnolia - a sight to behold!

 Garden and tearoom close Sept 30.
 During October Gardens open with an honesty box 10 - 4pm until October 30, with no facilities.